uxweb/sweet-alert/readme.md

 - `alert()->success('Message', 'title')`
 - `alert()->error('Message', 'title')`

-Alternatively, if you're using Laravel, you may reference the `alert()` helper function, instead of the facade.
+Alternatively, you may reference the `alert()` helper function, instead of the facade.
 Here's an example:

 ```php
 /**